Rifqio/simple-rag-implementation/assets/employees/Alex Thomson.md

 - **Projected for 2024**: Anticipated salary increase due to Alex Thomson's significant contributions and successful completion of leadership training.

 ## Other HR Notes
-- Alex Thomson is an active member of the Diversity and Inclusion committee at Jasa Raharja Putera and has participated in various community outreach programs.
+- Alex Thomson is an active member of the Diversity and Inclusion committee at BPJS Kesehatan and has participated in various community outreach programs.
 - Alex has received external training on advanced CRM usage, which has subsequently improved team efficiency and productivity.
 - Continuous professional development through attending sales conventions and workshops, with plans to pursue certification in Sales Enablement in 2024.
 - Recognized by peers for promoting a supportive and high-energy team environment, often organizing team-building activities to enhance camaraderie within the SDR department.

 ---
-**Comment:** Alex Thomson is considered a cornerstone of Jasa Raharja Putera’s sales team and has a bright future within the organization.
+**Comment:** Alex Thomson is considered a cornerstone of BPJS Kesehatan’s sales team and has a bright future within the organization.